Buying a Central Air Conditioner

 Which models do homeowners prefer?

 Homeowners have submitted thousands of reviews of central air conditioners to this site.
 However, many of the reviews cover air conditioners that are no longer sold.
-We have combed the remaining reviews to find which models homeowners prefer.
+We have combed the remaining reviews to find the models preferred by most homeowners.

 Are you paying a reasonable price for your Central Air Conditioner?

-There are essentially two costs when purchasing and installing a new central air conditioner: equipment costs and labor costs.
+There are essentially two things that you’re paying for when purchasing and installing a new central air conditioner: equipment costs and labor costs.
 Depending on your situation, you may be able to reduce your costs in one or both of these areas.

 Probably the single-greatest cost-saving solution is to buy your air conditioner from a direct-to-consumer retailer, and then hire a licensed HVAC contractor to install it.
-However, FurnaceCompare.com recommends that you consider both the costs and benefits of this approach before you adopt it.
+Between the complexity of the project, the environmental concerns of handling refrigerant and the high-voltage electricity involved, this is not a project for the Do-It-Yourselfer.

-As with installing a furnace or boiler, you will need to work with a good HVAC contractor when you install a new central air conditioning system.
+Although selecting the best unit for your home is important, selecting a contractor is equally, if not more, important.
+You will want to work with a good HVAC contractor when you install a new central air conditioning system.
 Make sure that you get quotes from at least three contractors.
 This will ensure you a low, medium and high bid, and give you a good sense of what it is reasonable to pay.
 Also, make sure to screen your potential contractors to ensure that they have happy customers and no complaints.
+Checking references is the best way to learn if the contractor with the most reasonable bid will be likely to complete your job to your satisfaction—and still be in business for your future maintenance needs.

 Choosing the right size Central Air Conditioner

-As with sizing furnaces or boilers, it is important to have an HVAC Contractor perform a load calculation before you decide which size air conditioning system to buy.
-If you install an air conditioner which is too large, it will cycle on and off too often, substantially reducing the efficiency of the system.
+It is important to have an HVAC Contractor perform a load calculation before you decide which size air conditioning system to buy.
+If you install an air conditioner that is too large, it will cycle on and off too often, substantially reducing the efficiency of the system.
 Too small, and your air conditioner may not be able to meet the demands of a hot, humid day.

 The industry standard load calculation is called the Manual J calculation.
 It takes into account the size of your house, the amount of insulation installed, the square footage, and a host of other factors.